niradar/duplicate_files_in_folders/README.md

 ## Possible Future Improvements
 - [ ] Better handling of folders with saved html files
   - [ ] Deal with `_files` folders in the source folder - Move it only if all files are duplicates
-- [ ] More ways to influence how the script works
-  - [ ] Add an argument to act only if the entire folder is a subfolder of a target folder, recursively (bottom-up)
-  - [ ] Option to send duplicates to recycle bin instead of move_to folder
 ## Known Issues
 - [ ] Even if argument --copy_to_all is not present, still need to move the duplicates to the move_to folder without copying them to other folders
 - [ ] Issue with files with non-standard characters in the filename - no reproducible yet